There are some exciting changes coming to the NUT in 2020! Stayed tuned.

 There are also many raffle prizes from our sponsors.

-Verizon cell service is excellent at Toketee Lake Campground aid station (crew accessible) and at the finish – Lemolo Lake Resort.
+Verizon cell service is excellent at Toketee Lake Campground aid station (crew accessible) and at the finish – Lemolo Lake.
+Coverage elsewhere is limited or non-existent.

 There is poison oak on the course.